yoonjoohye/yoonjoohye/README.md

 [![Mail](https://img.shields.io/badge/besoftyoon@gmail.com-fc5744?logo=gmail&logoColor=white)](mailTo:besoftyoon@gmail.com)

-✏️ I'm working on keeping these words *변화는 있지만,변함은 없이*
+✏️ I'm working on keeping these words
+> 변화는 있지만,변함은 없이

 🫂 I love giving value to customers by providing good service

 🏢 I've been working as a developer at Goodoc for 3 years

+✉️ Please feel free to [contact me](mailTo:besoftyoon@gmail.com) If you need further information.
 #

 📚 I'm using now